- APIC Announcements

-Arlington, Va., October 22, 2019 – The Association for Professionals in Infection Control and Epidemiology (APIC) has launched an effort to educate industry partners in infection prevention and control (IPC) and held a recent training in partnership with BD (Becton, Dickinson and Company), an APIC Strategic Partner, at its facility in Vernon Hills, Ill., on October 1 and 2.
+Arlington, Va., October 22, 2019 – The Association for Professionals in Infection Control and Epidemiology (APIC) has launched an effort to educate industry partners in infection prevention and control (IPC).
+One of the first such trainings was held in partnership with BD (Becton, Dickinson and Company), an APIC Strategic Partner, at its facility in Vernon Hills, Ill.

 The course, Basics of Infection Prevention and Control, offers a forum for non-clinicians to learn more about the important role of infection preventionists (IPs) in securing patient safety and monitoring the health of their communities.
 This highly interactive, two-day workshop features instruction on the challenges IPs face in their daily routine so companies and healthcare organizations might learn how best to meet their needs.
 The course covers risk assessment, the life cycle of products and services, and how to collaborate with IPs in making a business case for promising new resources.